Did you know that the average person spends roughly one-third of their life in their bedroom?

 If you are unable to expand your home outward, removing interior walls to create one large room out of two smaller rooms may be an option.
 Another option could be repurposing another space to be your new primary bedroom.

 If you are in your “forever home” and are planning an extensive bedroom remodel, be sure to consider your needs as you grow older and plan for all ages.

 For example, a new statement tub might be beautiful and enjoyable now, but as you age, will you be able to enjoy it?

 Likewise, if you are getting older, you may want to think about repurposing rooms on the lower level rather than the second floor.
-Having the master bedroom on the first floor is convenient and good long-range planning.
+Having the primary bedroom on the first floor is convenient and good long-range planning.
 Or perhaps you should consider widening any narrow doors.

-Planning Your Master Bedroom Remodel
+Planning Your Primary Bedroom Remodel

 Making a good solid plan before beginning your project will save you time, money, and stress.